A New York Judge recently issued a court order that allows just two cannabis retailers to open for business, while hundreds of others are put on hold.

 Another attorney involved in representing the CAURD licensees, Duncan Delano, added that the situation is hopeful, but not entirely reassuring at the moment.
 “If you’re not one of those two [licensees], you’re still pretty frustrated.
 I have many clients in that boat.
 But it is hopeful, and I’m portraying that to my clients, as a sign of hope.”

-A group of four military veterans also filed lawsuit against the state of New York in August regarding the first approved licenses being awarded to individuals with cannabis convictions, and no disabled veterans or members of a minority group received a license.
+A group of four military veterans also filed a lawsuit against the state of New York in August regarding the first approved licenses being awarded to individuals with cannabis convictions, and no disabled veterans or members of a minority group received a license.
 “The MRTA had already established a goal to award 50% of all adult-use licenses to social and economic equity applicants.
 But instead of following the law, OCM and CCB created their own version of ‘social equity’ and determined for themselves which individuals would get priority to enter New York’s nascent adult-use cannabis market,” reads a joint statement on behalf of the veterans.

 In September, new rules were approved by regulators to open up license applications for social equity applicants (which includes veterans, minority and women-owned businesses, and struggling cultivators starting on Oct.
 4. “It’s about time,” said Carmine Fiore, one of the veterans in the case.
 “We finally have an equitable playing field.
 We are finally being prioritized—as we should have been under the law.”

 According to Delano, cases such as these could lead to additional lawsuits in the future.
-“It’s part of a strategy that continues to be working: playing hardball and OCM being on the defensive,” he said.
+“It’s part of a strategy that continues to be working: playing hardball and OCM being on the defensive,” he said

 While the landscape of the New York cannabis industry remains tumultuous for the time being, the city of Rochester is preparing for the influx of cannabis jobs.
-At the end of September, the Rochester Public Library announced five-week cannabis certification program to help prepare city residents to embark on new careers in cannabis.
+At the end of September, the Rochester Public Library announced a five-week cannabis certification program to help prepare city residents to embark on new careers in cannabis.
 “As we prepare for legal cannabis dispensaries to operate in our region, it is important to make sure we have a pool of qualified employees ready to start working in these businesses as soon as they open,” said Rochester Mayor Malik D. Evans.
 “The City of Rochester puts a lot of consideration into our processes to make sure cannabis businesses are set up to succeed in our city, especially for Black and Brown people who were most negatively affected by the war on drugs.

 The post New York Judge Approves Two Cannabis Retailers To Open appeared first on High Times.